 You can do all of this inside Kajabi.
 To see Kajabi’s unveiling of our email builder earlier this year, check out the email launch live replay.
 You can also review our email Q&A blog, or watch the Kajabi Email Deep Dive Training video.

 Bottom Line: When it comes down to Kajabi vs. Teachable, Kajabi has all the email marketing capabilities you need to develop and grow your business.
 With Teachable, you’ll have to enlist the services of a third-party email marketing platform.

 Pipelines (AKA sales funnels and automated marketing campaigns)

 While we're on the subject of landing pages and email marketing, one robust feature entirely unique to Kajabi is the power to create pipelines, also known as sales funnels.

-If you’ve ever thought to yourself, “I have great ideas and amazing content, but how do I get my message out to the world and sell?” — then Pipelines is your answer.
+If you’ve ever thought to yourself, “I have great ideas and amazing content, but how do I get my message out to the world and sell?”
+Pipelines is your answer.

-This Pipelines feature in Kajabi is entirely automated, which means once you’ve created your pipeline, you can set it up to run automatically, helping you build your online business while you sleep.
+This Pipelines feature in Kajabi is entirely automated, meaning once you’ve created your pipeline, you can set it up to run automatically.
+With a hands-off feature like that, you can build your online business while you sleep.

 Here are some examples of Pipelines you can put together inside Kajabi with just a few clicks:

 - Free report.
-Capture emails and build your list by offering a free downloadable report.
+Capture emails & build your list by offering a free downloadable report.

 - Promotional offer.
-Capture emails, follow up, and present an irresistible, low-ticket offer to start making sales.
+Capture emails, follow up, and present an irresistible offer to start making sales today.